-It is recommended that a new battery be placed in the handheld transmitter of the device being programmed to HomeLink® for more efficient training and accurate transmission of the radio-frequency signal.
+It is recommended that a new battery be placed in the handheld transmitter of the device that is being copied to HomeLink® for more efficient training and accurate transmission of the radio-frequency signal.

 Your vehicle should be parked outside of the garage when programming.